 The Entrants: At least one person on each yacht must be a member of a PIYA affiliated club.

 The Boats: Any PHRF rated mono or multi hulled boat 20′ or greater in length.
 Cruising class boats only need PHRF certificate if you want to be scored (the cruising prize is selected at random among the boats that finished within the time limit).

-Classes: Classes for long course flying sails, short course cruising and multi-hull boats will provided for (if 3 or more registered entries).
+Classes: Classes for flying sails, cruising and multi-hull boats will provided for (if 3 or more registered entries).

 Time Limits: 6 hours Long Course, 4 hours Short Course

 Entry Fee: $25 + $1 per foot of overall vessel length